Draining plants & other tips

 The opinion of our expert Samuel Rayburn, Holistic Nutritionist (ASCA)

-There are two ways of circulation in our body the blood and the lymph to image the blood it is the highway and the lymph it is a residential district limited to 30 km/h when there is traffic jam perhaps paralyzed, some vehicles can overheat (inflammation) and break down or remain immobilized by other vehicles (fatty substances) so for better fluidity, it will be necessary to unclog the liquids and for this to drain, detoxify and prevent other exogenous waste to clog our internal circulation routes.
+"There are two circulation routes in our body, the blood and the lymph.
+To illustrate, the blood is the highway and the lymph is a residential area limited to 30 km/h.
+When there is a traffic jam, traffic can be paralyzed, some vehicles can overheat (inflammation) and break down or remain immobilized by other vehicles (fatty substances).
+So for better fluidity, we will have to decongest the liquids and for this, drain, detoxify and prevent other exogenous waste from clogging our internal circulation routes."

-Samuel's tips: Choose fruits and vegetables (organic or untreated from your region) rich in vitamins and minerals.
+1) Choose fruits and vegetables (organic or untreated from your region) rich in vitamins and minerals.

-Reduce the salt and ask ourselves if we are not in “survival mode”, because this conditions our brain to store water and lipids.
-Also reduce our glycemic index to prevent the pancreas from secreting insulin which transforms sugar into a poor quality fatty substance then the stock for a possible need in case of famine.
+3) Also reduce our glycemic index to prevent the pancreas from secreting insulin which transforms sugar into a poor quality fat and then stores it for possible need in case of famine.

-Beware of refined sugar and poor quality and industrial lipids.
+4) Beware of refined sugar and poor quality and industrial lipids.

 LEARN MORE ABOUT OUR NUTRITIONIST SAMUEL RAYBURN